 - 1 teaspoon olive oil

-- Place one slice of bread on a cutting board and sprinkle on half of the cheese.
+- Place one slice of bread on a cutting board and top with one slice of cheese.
 Arrange the turkey slices on top of the cheese and then top with the cranberry sauce and spinach.
-Sprinkle the remaining cheese on top.
+Put another slice of cheese on top.
 Spread the honey mustard on the second slice of bread and close the sandwich.